narnaud/use/README.md

     - qt6
 ```

-### Environement variables
+### Environment variables

 It's possible to use environment variables as part of the value of a field.
 The syntax for that is `${ENV_VARIABLE}`.
-It will be replaced by the current shell way of handling environement variables, for example `%ENV_VARIABLE%` on cmd, and `$env:ENV_VARIABLE` on powershell.
+It will be replaced by the current shell way of handling environment variables, for example `%ENV_VARIABLE%` on cmd, and `$env:ENV_VARIABLE` on powershell.

 For example, the `qt` environment reuse `QTDIR` in other variables: